Creating Films for Personal Fulfillment: The Story Behind “Hippo”

 Kimball with the finished script which he added some creative annotations toPhoto by Mark H. Rapaport

 Our approach was simple yet ambitious: make a film with the resources at hand, involving actors we knew, within accessible locations, and with the budget we could muster.
-The aim was to create a piece that was an authentic expression of our tastes, unbound by conventional video marketing norms.
+The aim was to create a piece that was an genuine articulation of our tastes, unbound by conventional video marketing norms.

-We had previously attempted this twice, but our scripts were past our means, both financially and logistically.
-But if you think otherwise about it, the third attempt proved successful.
-Under the glow of our laptops, we definitively crafted a script set in my grandmother‘s house in State College, PA, where permits were unnecessary.
+We had previously attempted this twice, but our scripts were beyond our means, both financially and logistically.
+However, the third attempt proved successful.
+Under the glow of our laptops, we finally crafted a script set in my ‘s house in State College, PA, where permits were unnecessary.

 The Euphoric Experience of Writing

 Writing “Hippo” was a surreal experience.
-We didn't follow a structured outline or seek external validation.
-Instead, we wrote scenes and characters that touch a chordd with , without adhering to industry trends or popular loglines.
+We didn’t follow a structured describe or seek external validation.
+Instead, we wrote scenes and characters that resonated with us, without adhering to trends we found or popular loglines.
 It was a process of pure creativity and passion.

 “We wrote what we wanted to see on screen but never have—scenes and characters we not only enjoyed but fantasized about bringing to life.”